tushar-sharma/tushar-sharma.github.io/_posts/2025-08-17-porn-and-sugar.md

 When I gave up sugar, my mother walked the path with me.
 That companionship made the struggle lighter, almost natural.
 When I went skydiving, I only jumped because my friend did first, and I couldn’t bear the thought of staying behind.
 Even going to the gym is easier with a workout partner who pushes you and shares the struggle.

 But porn is different —it is hidden, private, carried in silence.
-There is no natural buddy system, no shared accountability.
+There is no comradeship.
 And that makes the challenge more isolating.
-Still, I’ve come across some tools that would be helpful:

-* **Online meetup groups**: Join groups like [this](https://www.meetup.com/porn-addiction-recovery-fight-the-beast/) where you can connect with other folks

-* **I Am Sober**: Tracks your streaks and includes an “I’m having an urge” prompt to guide you through the peak—not just log it.

-* **Quitzilla**: Lets you log cravings and start a 10–15 minute “survival countdown,” teaching you to wait them out.

-* **Habitica**: Transforms recovery into an RPG—complete tasks to gain rewards, fail them and lose health.
-It shifts you from guilt to growth.

-* **Meditation**: Use meditation app like Sattva and Waking Up by Sam Harris.
-Or find a in-person meditation classes.
-[Won Buddhist temple](https://www.wonbuddhismnc.org/) near my place offers free meditation classes on Saturday.

 ## Footnotes